 - Students can be suspicious of being assessed in a collaborative writing space.
 Reassure them that this method does allow for individual assessment, and that it can enhance their face-to-face learning.

 - Collaborative learning is often difficult to assess.
 It requires clear guidelines and standards.

 - Timing of a wiki assessment should take into account the time it takes to become familiar with the writing style of a wiki and the collaborative process in which students are continually editing individual contributions.
-If you time a wiki assessment later in the course, issues around grading may arise.
+If you time a wiki assessment later in the course, issues concerning marking may arise.